bearandhammer/knowledge-vault/obsidian-vault/🐸 Frog & Pencil/Architecture Diagram.md

 # Architecture Diagram

-The following is a basic architecture diagram for the refresh Frog & Pencil web platform.
+The following arebasic architecture diagrams for the refresh Frog & Pencil web platform.

 ```plantuml
 node "Data Storage" as DS {